Aladeenb/Universal-Contract-on-Blockchain/docs/source/index.rst

 razvan.mihai.phd@stud.etti.upb.ro

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`introduction` section for further information, including how to :doc:`specification` the project.

 .. note::